frabonim/statsData/README.md

 # statsData
-Data sets for introductory statistics
+Data sets for introductory statistics, originally from OLI Statistics at CMU.

+used under CC license